 Right now, everyone seems to be talking about recovery and stretching – but why?
-Is there any real benefit to be had from stretching, and what does recovery actually mean?
+Is there any real benefit to be had from stretching, and what is active recovery?
 Do you skip the gym and just lay on the couch?

 In fact, recovery doesn’t necessarily mean total inactivity: if your body is aching and stiff after training, taking a more active approach is a good way to speed up your recovery.